 What is Intellectual Property?

-A trademark is a symbol, word, or phrase that uniquely identifies a particular company or individual.
-Most people are immediately familiar with such trademark symbols as the “Nike swoosh” or trademark brand names like “Band-Aid.”
+A trademark is a distinctive symbol, word or phrase to identify a specific company or individual.
+Examples of recognizable trademarks include the “Nike swoosh” and well-known brand names like “Band-Aid.”

 Theft of Trade Secrets